Author: Emma Bradstock

 Of course, if you’re frequently going over your mobile data usage each month, and being charged excess data fees (or frequently recharging your prepaid plan before the end of the expiry period), this is a good indication that you might need more data!

 If you’re unable to determine your usage from tracking your mobile data, you might need to do some calculations to work it out.
 Consider how frequently you use your phone when you’re not connected to a wi-fi network, and what sorts of activities you use your phone for during this time.

 Here are a few examples to help you determine what kind of mobile data user you are:

-You use wi-fi but are also out of the house frequently and rely on mobile data for regular social media checking, web browsing, emails, music streaming and occasional video streaming for several hours each week (around 20 hours per month): requires 10GB to 40GB data.
+You use wi-fi but are also out of the house frequently and rely on mobile data for regular social media checking, web browsing, emails, music streaming and occasional video streaming for several hours each week (around 20 hours per month).

 Hopefully this can give you a clearer idea of how much data you’ll generally need each month based on your usage needs.
 You can also calculate your requirements based on the usage estimates we’ve mentioned in this guide.

 How can I limit my mobile data usage?

 While choosing a phone plan with the right data is one way of ensuring you have enough data for your needs, there are also ways that you can manage your mobile data usage.
 For example, if you’re a heavy data user but want to save money by switching to a cheaper phone plan with smaller data inclusions, there are a few steps you can take to minimise your data usage.

 - Use wi-fi networks whenever possible – eg: avoid using mobile data at home if you have good home internet and wi-fi connectivity